 - Bertha Ganter (in Fort McKay)

-The Alberta government’s Environmental Monitoring and Science division also monitors the air at several locations.
+Alberta's Environmental Monitoring and Science Program also monitors the air at several locations.
 These stations can be moved to various locations as needed.

 Since evacuation, particulate matter, as a measure of the amount of smoke in air, has been monitored in a number of locations in Fort McMurray, including: